ritviksahajpal/pygeoutil/doc/index.rst

 Welcome to pygeoutil's documentation!
 ====================================

-`pygeoutil` is a template for a small scientific Python project.
+`pygeoutil`

 To see how to use it, please refer to the `README file
-<https://github.com/uwescience/pygeoutil/blob/master/README.md>`_ in the Github repository.
+<https://github.com/ritviksahajpal/pygeoutil/blob/master/README.md>`_ in the Github repository.

 This is an example of documentation of the software, using sphinx_.